dyike/CTEmail/README.md

 ### Fourth Step:

-In the email templete file, you will see the `<EMAIL_IMG>` tag.
+In the email template file, you will see the `<EMAIL_IMG>` tag.
 It is essential!
 The script will find the tag to parse.
 If you want to add two or more images, you should do as follows:

 ```html
     <a><EMAIL_IMG><img src="image1.png"></EMAIL_IMG></a>